 DS: For the reasons provided above, it can’t help with allergies.
 If the air isn’t being cleaned, there are no allergens to be removed.

-DW: A 2013 systematic review — a review of a number of trials performed — showed that even in a room with negative ions present in the air, there’s no benefit to asthma symptoms or with respiratory function.
+DW: A — a review of a number of trials performed — showed that even in a room with negative ions present in the air, there’s no benefit to asthma symptoms or with respiratory function.
 It wouldn’t be expected that salt lamps can help with allergies.

 Has there been any solid research conducted on Himalayan salt lamps?